“NO BORDERS_NO LAGERS” – Intersectional Empowerment Arts and Culture Festival on 23.-25.8 in Berlin Oranienplatz

 We are witnessing a kind of global meltdown, from climate change to the crisis of representative democracies, the intrusion of technology into people’s private lives, fake news and war.
 There are no articulated responses to this global collapse that can show a clear way forward.

-In this workshop, we want to create a space where we can reflect, through the use of plastic arts, on how the future of the cities can look like, from urbanism, to governance or economy, so the aim is to materialise this possible future imaginations in different mockups.
+In this workshop, we want to create a space where we can reflect, through the use of plastic arts, on how the future of the cities can look like, from urbanism, to governance or economy, so the aim is to materialise this possible future imaginations in different mock-ups.

 We believe that future imaginations must be the product of collective and open collective and open processes that include artistic practices and are part of the where diversity and social wealth are brought together.

-7. The street art and anti-racist interventions workshop-presentation: “Tejiendo en Armonía“ – Dominican Republic:
+6. The street art and anti-racist interventions workshop-presentation: “Tejiendo en Armonía“ – Dominican Republic:

 Share through a conversation personal experiences and details about the creative and action process.
 Talk about general steps of the process so other collectives can experiment with them and also share info about the risks, perks and limitants of these actions.